 We investigated the relationship between the computability of sets and their topological properties.
 More precisely, we are studying which sets have “computable type”, which is the property that any algorithm that semidecides the set can be converted into an algorithm that fully decides the set.
 We have obtained a topological characterization of this property for a large class of sets, namely the finite simplicial complexes.
 Our results give an easy way of determining whether a given set has computable type.
 In particular we have settled the question for famous sets from topology: the dunce hat, and Bing's house.
 An article is currently submitted.

 We have also obtained a partial characterization of this property using homology theory.
 Essentially, this property is related to the fact that every point belongs to a cycle, a notion provided by homology, extending the notion of cycle in a graph.
 We obtained a complete characterization of the finite simplicial complexes having computable type, the result was presented in ICALP 20.

-Our work on a bio-inspired mechanism for data clustering has also been revised and is scheduled for a publication in 2022 53.
+Our work on a bio-inspired mechanism for data clustering has finally been published 28.
 Our method uses amoebae which evolve according to cellular automata rules: they contain the data to be processed and emit reaction-diffusion waves at random times.
 The waves transmit the information across the lattice and cause other amoebae to react, by being attracted or repulsed.
 The local reactions produce small homogeneous groups which progressively merge and realize the clustering at a larger scale.

-We continued our work with Régine Marchand (IECL, Université de Lorraine) and Irène Marcovici on the problem of detecting failures in a distributed network 45.
+We continued our work with Régine Marchand (IECL, Université de Lorraine) and Irène Marcovici (IECL, Université de Lorraine) on the problem of detecting failures in a distributed network 53.
 The question that drives our research is to find out how we can detect that the failure rate has exceeded a given threshold without any central authority when some components progressively break down.

 One of the main open question in the field of symbolic dynamics is to decide whether the conjugacy problem is computable.
 This is a problem on shifts of finite type, that can be reformulated in terms of matrices.
 Two matrices and with nonnegative integer coefficients are said to be strong-shift-equivalent in one step if and for nonnecessarily square matrices and with nonnegative integer coefficients.
 Strong shift equivalence is the reflexive and transitive closure of this relation.